-- An open-source, scalable, multi-platform visualization application. - Support for distributed computation models to process large data sets. - An open, flexible, and intuitive user interface. - An extensible, modular architecture based on open standards. - A flexible BSD-2 license. - Commercial maintenance and support.
+- An open-source, scalable, multi-platform visualization application. - Support for distributed computation models to process large data sets. - An open, flexible, and intuitive user interface. - An extensible, modular architecture based on open standards. - A flexible BSD 3-clause license. - Commercial maintenance and support.

 ParaView is used by many academic, government, and commercial institutions all over the world.
 Para-View's open license makes it impossible to track exactly how many users ParaView has, but it is thought to be many thousands large based on indirect evidence.
-For example, ParaView was downloaded about 73,000 times from unique IP addresses in 2010.
+For example, ParaView is downloaded roughly 100,000 times every year.
 ParaView also won the HPCwire Readers' Choice Award and HPCwire Editors' Choice Award for Best HPC Visualization Product or Technology.